-- Checking for AEs and ARs when participants attend for treatment or follow-up - Using clinical judgement in assigning seriousness and causality and providing an opinion on expectedness of events.

-- Ensuring that all SAEs and SARs, including USARs, are recorded and reported to the Sponsor within 24 hours of becoming aware of the event and provide further follow-up information as soon as available. - Ensuring that AEs and ARs are recorded and reported to the Sponsor in line with the requirements of the protocol.
+- Liaising with therapists and RAs to check for SAEs when participants attend group sessions or follow up. - Using clinical judgement in assigning seriousness and causality (may be delegated to an alternative clinician). - Ensuring that all SAEs, are recorded and reported to the Sponsor within 24 hours of becoming aware of the event and provide further follow-up information as soon as available.